Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE.md

   📦 `PolarALIGN_V3_STEP.zip`

 - 🛠️ **Drilling Jig Included:** The 3D model archive now includes a custom **Drilling Jig (Gabarit de perçage)**.
 You can 3D print this tool to easily and accurately mark the drilling hole locations on the 200mm 15180 profile.
+- I have added a small piece for cable management, usefull for the gyroscope cables.

 ---